hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that an account can be created with USD, EUR or BYN currency by clicking the "Add Account" button on the Main page.
 1. Verify that an account cannot be created with two currencies selected simultaneously.
-1. Verify that an account cannot be created if the Currency field is left empty.
+4. Verify that an account cannot be created if the Currency field is left empty.
-1. Verify that an account cannot be created if both the Name and Currency fields are left empty.
+5. Verify that an account cannot be created if both the Name and Currency fields are left empty.
-1. Verify the application's behavior on the boundary value of the 0-character name length (0, 1, 100, 101 characters).
+6. Verify the application's behavior on the boundary value of the 0-character name length.
 There should be a message that the name field cannot be empty. /Not included in requirements/
-1. Verify the application's behavior on the boundary value of the 1-character name length.
+7. Verify the application's behavior on the boundary value of the 1-character name length.
-1. Verify the application's behavior on the boundary value of the 100-characters name length.
+8. Verify the application's behavior on the boundary value of the 100-characters name length.
-1. Verify the application's behavior on the boundary value of the 101-characters name length.
+9. Verify the application's behavior on the boundary value of the 101-characters name length.
 There should be a message that the name field cannot be more than 100 chars. /Not included in requirements/
-1. Verify that an account can be created with special characters in the name.
+10. Verify that an account can be created with special characters in the name.
-1. Verify that a maximum of 20 accounts can be created.
+11. Verify that a maximum of 20 accounts can be created.
-1. Verify that 21 accounts cannot be created.
+12. Verify that 21 accounts cannot be created.
-1. Verify that an account cannot be marked as Default when there is only one account. /Not included in requirements/
-1. Verify that one of the accounts can be marked as Default when there are at least two accounts.
-1. Verify that two accounts cannot be marked as Default at the same time.
+1. Verify that all created accounts are visible on the Main page.
-1. Verify that the Default account can be changed to another Default account.
-1. Verify that the Default account can be unmarked as Default.
-1. Verify that none of the accounts can be set as Default. /Not included in requirements/
-1. Verify that the currency of an account can be changed to another currency. /Question below/
+2. Verify that account name, currency and total amount spent (negative number) in the current month are shown for each account on the Main page.
+3. Verify that account name, currency and total amount spent (negative number) in the current month are shown for each account on the Main page.

 Notes: